Snake4life/nzbget-scripts/README.md

 RsyncTransfer.py: Send your downloaded files to another Machine via rsync.

-NZBCategory.py: Get the categoryname from the nzb-file.
+NZBCategory.py: Get the Categoryname from the nzb-file.